Skip to content

 While the initial download is in flight — or if it fails — the shell falls back to Noctalia built-in and cross-fades once the download arrives.

+The Settings GUI lists palette files found in the directory when source = "custom" is selected.
 If the file is missing or invalid, the shell falls back to the Noctalia built-in palette.

 Picks the generator when source = "wallpaper":